 Pre-departure and in-country support

 Before arrival, our experienced team will be at your disposal to assist you throughout the booking process and travel planning.
-With the booking confirmation you will receive our 24-hour emergency number, to reach us in case of emergency 24/7.
+With the booking confirmation you will receive our 24-hour emergency number, so that you can reach us 24/7 in case of emergency.

 Costs & Services